 The background check will cover the Criminal Record Check (CRC) and Vulnerable Sector Check.
-Proof of the CRC and Vulnerable Sector Check will be required and must be documented.
-Form to document CRC and Vulnerable Sector Check is found in APPENDIX D.

 5.4 Cultural

 NAIG provides an opportunity to learn about the culture of other Indigenous nations in North America and encourages learning of other nations' cultures through respectful questions, attendance and friendship.